-At The Law Offices of Keith E. Holloway, I represent clients at family law mediation sessions.
+At the Law Offices of Keith E. Holloway, I represent clients in Texas at family law mediation sessions.
 Whether it is an informal session without a mediator or a formal session with a mediator, I can protect your rights and ensure that you understand your options.
 If the mediation process is not successful, I will represent you at trial.
 However, most cases that are submitted to mediation do, in fact, get resolved.
 To schedule a free consultation, please call .

 Keeping Your Case Out Of The Courtroom

 Resolving a case in mediation is less stressful and less expensive than going to trial.
 When children are involved, mediation is a good option because it does not usually cause further damage to relationships.

 People may be required by the court to go to mediation if their case is complex or high-conflict.
 Court-ordered mediation may be required in getting divorced, child custody, support for your children and modifications.

 The atmosphere of a mediation session is not as demanding as a trial so the parties often feel more comfortable discussing their needs.
 Because the goal is a compromise, the discussion is typically more productive than adversarial.

 It is also important to point out that all settlement offers made, all discussions between the parties and/or the mediator, and all information exchanged between the parties during the mediation are barred from being used later in court if the mediation is unsuccessful.
 This rule helps the mediation process by promoting an open and free exchange of settlement ideas between the parties.